|Exchange:OMX Nordic Derivatives|

-As an award-winning, regulated broker, AvaTrade offers its clients a wide range of benefits when trading OMXS30 CFDs and many other assets including stocks trading, forex, cryptocurrencies and commodities.
+As an award-winning, regulated broker, AvaTrade offers its clients a wide range of benefits when trading OMXS30 CFDs and many other assets including stocks trading, forex and commodities.
 Here are some of the advantages of trading OMXS30 CFDs with AvaTrade:

 - Globally multi-regulated forex trading broker with regulation in Ireland, British Virgin Islands, Australia, South Africa and Japan

 - Robust desktop and mobile trading platforms; MT4 and MT5 with enabled EA trading bots are available as well as AvaOptions, Mac Trading and the AvaTradeGO app

 - Trade OMXS30 with a leverage of up to

 - An outstanding, multi-lingual responsive and professional customer support